rgehrsitz/rex/docs/FOUNDATION_ROADMAP.md

 - [x] Cover nested `all`/`any`, type mismatches, missing/null inputs, priority ties, overlapping dependencies, multiple actions, cycles, and store failures.
 - [x] Use an injected clock and controllable action results in the harness.
-  Keep arbitrary JavaScript out of the deterministic oracle until M6 supplies a suitable contract; test its integration separately.
+  Arbitrary JavaScript stayed outside the deterministic oracle and was removed in M6.
 - [x] Add deterministic disassembly fixtures and retain parser/loader fuzzing.

 **Acceptance criteria:** scenarios run without Redis; differential tests detect